 The good results in the EN 113 tests together with results from other tests, efficacy assessments and long practical experience mean that the products qualify for use for the protection of wood above ground according to the standard EN 335-2 if the instructions that come with the products are followed.

-EN 335-2 applies as a European standard and makes recommendations as to whether wood and wood products should be used indoors, outdoors, in the ground environment or in marine environments.
-SiOO:X is, according to standard EN335-2, approved for use above ground, ie outdoors and weather exposed, thus mainly for rainwater.
-Based on the results of the EN 113 test, SiOO:X treated wood is suitable for use class applications 3.1 and 3.2 without the need for additional prerogative treatment.
+EN 335 applies as a European standard and makes recommendations as to whether wood and wood products should be used indoors, outdoors, in the ground environment or in marine environments.
+SiOO:X is, according to standard EN335, approved for use above ground, ie outdoors and weather exposed, thus mainly for rainwater.
+Based on the results of the EN 113 test, SiOO:X treated wood is suitable for use class applications 3.1 and 3.2 without the need for additional treatment.

 (The results were presented within Swedac Accreditation and become part of an extensive research project with the working title “Sioo Wood Protection – An environmentally sound and sustainable wood protection”.
 The research is done in collaboration with Vinnova, Sweden’s innovation agency)

-To assess SiOO:X resistance to mould and rot fungus, we conduct regular tests in collaboration with RISE, Sweden’s research institute and innovation partners for business, academia and the public sector.
-In a lab test, SiOO:X treated wood specimens were exposed to mould spores according to ASTM D3273, a well-established Standard Test Method for Resistance to Growth of Mould.
+To assess SiOO:X resistance to mould and rot fungi, we conduct regular tests in collaboration with RISE, Sweden’s research institute and innovation partners for business, academia and the public sector.
+In a lab test, SiOO:X treated wood specimens were exposed to mould spores.
 The results show a reduction of mould growth with the SiOO:X treatment.
 The strongest reduction of mould growth was obtained for larch and spruce, but also for the delicate pine plinth, the reduction was significant.